Matheus2212/js-validation-notification/README.md

 Box(
   {
     title: "Title is optional.
 You can ommit it on your <form> tag",
-    messages: "It can be a string, or an array - ['message 1', 'message 2']",
+    messages: "It can be a string",
+    messages: ["or an array", "of messages"],
     buttons: {buttonKey:"Button Text",otherButtonKey:"Other Button Text"},
     actions: {buttonKey: buttonAction, otherButtonKey:otherButtonAction}
   }